rogerc/file-stream-rotator/README.md

 ## Purpose

 To provide an automated rotation of Express/Connect logs or anything else that writes to a log on a regular basis that needs to be rotated based on date.
-Can also be rotated based on a size limit.
+It can also be rotated based on a size limit and remove old log files based on count or elapsed days.

 ## Install